Types of CFTR Mutations

 The most common CF mutation, F508del, is primarily considered to be a processing mutation.
 The F508del mutation removes a single amino acid from the CFTR protein.
 Without this building block, the CFTR protein cannot stay in the correct 3-D shape.
 The cell recognizes that the protein isn't the right shape and disposes of it.

-The drug combination Trikafta® (elexacaftor/tezacaftor/ivacaftor) works by enabling CFTR protein with an F508del mutation to fold in a more correct shape, and then activates the protein to allow more chloride to pass through.
-Although this drug combination is not a perfect fix, it helps the mutant CFTR protein to move some chloride.
+CFTR modulators are drugs designed to correct problems with CFTR protein.
+The drug combinations Alyftrek (vanzacaftor/tezacaftor/deutivacaftor) and Trikafta (elexacaftor/tezacaftor/ivacaftor) work by enabling CFTR protein to fold in a more correct shape and then activating the protein to allow more chloride to pass through.
+Although these drug combinations are not a perfect fix, they help the mutant CFTR protein to move some chloride.
 This movement of chloride reduces the symptoms of CF.

 In addition to F508del, missense mutations can sometimes cause processing problems and therefore can be considered processing mutations in those cases.
 Missense mutations occur when a change in DNA letters causes an incorrect amino acid to be incorporated into the CFTR protein.
 This leads to either a decrease in the quantity of the protein at the cell surface (defective processing) and/or a decrease in the function of the protein (defective gating or conduction).